You can donate to the National Public Cord Blood Bank in Ottawa, Brampton, Edmonton and Vancouver in four easy steps:

 Canadian Blood Services’ National Public Cord Blood Bank does not interfere with the natural process of the delivery of the baby.

-Step 4 A nurse will visit you at bedside to collect additional information before you leave the hospital.
+Step 4 A nurse may visit you at bedside to collect additional information before you leave the hospital.
 If your baby’s cord blood unit is bankable, the National Public Cord Blood Bank will follow-up in 2 months and again in one year to ensure the health of your baby.

 We thank you for considering donating your baby's cord blood stem cells to potentially save the life of someone else in need.